BerkeleyAutomation/dvrk-vismpc/README.md

 `tests/` folder and run `python test_03_checkerboard_pick_test.py` to check the calibration.
 Use the system Python (it's Python 2.7).
 Once it looks good, save the calibration file (!!) and then move on to experiments.

+After that, test the *camera* and *coverage* code by collecting a bunch of images using the camera script.
+Then, using the system Python 2.7, run `python utils.py` and see if coverage makes sense.

 ## Experimental Usage